aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-0-2/_index.md

 {{% alert color="primary" %}}

-The default value of ConvertFormulasData property is false.
+The default value of the ConvertFormulasData property is false.

 {{% /alert %}}
 ## **Added ImageOptions Property to HtmlSaveOptions Class**
-ImageOptions property has been added to the HtmlSaveOptions Class.
-Exposing the ImageOptions property has enabled the developers to set the preferences for the images embedded in the HTML while exporting spreadsheets.
+The ImageOptions property has been added to the HtmlSaveOptions class.
+Exposing the ImageOptions property has enabled developers to set the preferences for images embedded in the HTML while exporting spreadsheets.

 ## **Obsoleted HtmlSaveOptions.ExportChartImageFormat Property**
 HtmlSaveOptions.ExportChartImageFormat has been marked obsolete starting from Aspose.Cells for Java 8.0.2.
 It is advised to use HtmlSaveOptions.ImageOptions instead for image format settings while exporting spreadsheets to HTML format.
 {{< app/cells/assistant language="java" >}}